AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 For more information on configuring security policies on the network switch, please refer to the instructions in `this link <http://pubs.vmware.com/vsphere-51/index.jsp?topic=%2Fcom.vmware.vsphere.networking.doc%2FGUID-74E2059A-CC5E-4B06-81B5-3881C80E46CE.html>`_.

-For additional ACX on ESXi configuration illustrations, check out `this note <https://s3-us-west-2.amazonaws.com/aviatrix-download/Cloud-Controller/Configuring_CloudN_Examples.pdf>`_
+For additional CloudN on ESXi configuration illustrations, check out `this note <https://s3-us-west-2.amazonaws.com/aviatrix-download/Cloud-Controller/Configuring_CloudN_Examples.pdf>`_

 Special Notes
 ----------------

-ACX does not support NICteaming in active-active mode.
-When NICteaming is configured, only active-standby mode is supported, as shown below where the ESXi host has 4 Ethernet ports and VLAN220 is the port group ACX Ethernet ports belong to.
+CloudN does not support NICteaming in active-active mode.
+When NICteaming is configured, only active-standby mode is supported, as shown below where the ESXi host has 4 Ethernet ports and VLAN220 is the port group CloudN Ethernet ports belong to.

 |image15|

-Note that ACX currently does not support vMotion.
+Note that CloudN currently does not support vMotion.

 Installation on Windows 8.1 Enterprise Edition
 ----------------------------------------------

-ACX VHD image can be deployed on Windows 8.1 Enterprise Edition, or Windows 2012 Server R2 Hyper-V.
+CloudN VHD image can be deployed on Windows 8.1 Enterprise Edition, or Windows 2012 Server R2 Hyper-V.

 After downloading the zip file and decompressing it, copy the folder to